synaptics-astra/doc/subject/spi_boot_user_guide.rst

 -------------------------------------

 Astra Update can boot U-Boot over the USB interface and then flash the SPI images.
 Astra Update will need a ``manifest.yaml`` file to know which files to flash and what addresses to program the images.
+Create this file inside of the spiBOOTimg directory.

 Example ``manifest.yaml`` file for flashing on SL2610: